 Filling half the glass of red wine with white isn’t what you would do.
 You need to have the same red wine — the same level of excellence that you bring to your customers.
 Look at your current internal marketing activities.
 There are ways to leverage them effectively –

 1. Often small wins talk louder — Don’t ignore the potential of small wins.
-In the process of communicating your social and cultural insights for business outcomes, even the smallest of the achievement becomes a critical value generator.
+In the process of communicating your social and cultural insights for business outcomes, even the smallest of achievements becomes a critical value generator.
 Who knows, your team member who played a big part in that small win, tomorrow might enable a much bigger achievement, motivated by your action today.

 2. Channels, the most obvious are the best — Goes without saying that you should leverage those channels for internal marketing wherein your business stakeholders and internal members frequent.
 People frequent those mediums they are more familiar with, rarely venturing into new platforms unless it’s becoming trendy.
 So, whatever you post, whenever you post, ensure that you post where you have the maximum reach.

 4. Culture your culture, let it speak — As a leader, it is a must to communicate the right value that your organization stands for.
 It’s a challenging process but rewarding nevertheless.
 Your people won’t be attuned to the established culture from day one.
 It takes months for them to sync with the value that is delivered to the external and internal stakeholders.
 But once in sync, with the proper motivation, your people advertise your brand to the market.
-Your culture speaks and lets your employee speak in turn.
+Your culture speaks and lets your employees speak in turn.

 In The End:

 Your internal marketing is another half of the coin to external marketing.
 So don’t just toss and wait for either side to flip but look at both.
-Let people know you and your organization and interact with your target groups directly and in real time.
+Let people know you and your organization and interact with your target groups directly and in real-time.
 Sustain and retain the most integral part of your business, your people.
-Give them an identity, a thing to be proud of and a thing for future employees to look forward to, through Internal Marketing.
+Give them an identity, a thing to be proud of, and a thing for future employees to look forward to, through Internal Marketing.